Dtthatcher/AMS-Client/README.md

 The backend is Kotlin KTOR with exposed DSL for DB calls The frontend is a basic Create React App with ReactStrap and Hooks

+The repo is spit into a frontend and backend branch for easier readability

 Feel free to review the code and reach out if you have any questions!